-Republicans weighing a possible presidential run _ who have commented on Libya _ seem to favor a no-fly zone.
-That includes former House Speaker Newt Gingrich, former Alaska Gov. Sarah Palin, former Arkansas Gov. Mike Huckabee, former Minnesota Gov. Tim Pawlenty and former Pennsylvania Sen. Rick Santorum.
-Palin has criticized Obama for not offering timely support for the Libyan people and has urged some kind of U.S. response, including a no-fly zone.
+Yet, Republicans weighing a possible presidential run _ who have commented on Libya _ seem to favor a no-fly zone.
+That includes former House Speaker Newt Gingrich, former Arkansas Gov. Mike Huckabee, former Minnesota Gov. Tim Pawlenty and former Pennsylvania Sen. Rick Santorum.
+Former Alaska Gov. Sarah Palin has criticized Obama for not offering timely support for the Libyan people and has hinted at some kind of U.S. response without being specific.

-Others mentioned in the running, including former Massachusetts Gov. Mitt Romney, Indiana Gov. Mitch Daniels and departing U.S. ambassador to China Jon Huntsman, have not specifically made an issue out of Libya.
+Others mentioned in the running, including former Massachusetts Gov. Mitt Romney and Indiana Gov. Mitch Daniels, have not made an issue out of Libya.

 Politicians of various stripes "are wary of the very ambiguous situation in Libya," said Ross K. Baker, a Rutgers University political science professor.
 "A week ago, almost anybody would have put their chips on the fall of Gadhafi.
 But clearly, there's been a reversal of fortune for him.
 This is causing bipartisan confusion."